utdal/visium_spatial_analysis_tool/README.md

 ##### Run:

 ```
-Welcome to visium spatial transcriptions application ...
+Welcome to visium spatial transcriptomics application ...
 -----------------------------------------------

 1. Fetch single and multiple neuronal data
-2. Fetch surrounding and other neuronal data
+2. Fetch surrounding and other barcode data
 3. QC and plot tSNE plots
 4. Plot histograms based on thresholds
 5. Remove barcodes with low expression